Arabadzhiew/The-Java-Place/README.md

 If you have forgotten your password, don't worry.
 We've got you covered.
 From the login page, go on to the `Forgot your password?` tab, enter your email and click send.
-A recovery message with instructions will be sent to the email address you enetered, if there is a user registered with it.
+A recovery message with instructions will be sent to the email address you entered, if there is a user registered with it.